35percent/newblog/_posts/2021-06-19-how-southwark-lost-£46-6-m.md

 However, this whole clause has been struck through.
 The s106 now has no cash figure for the payment and Delancey would no longer be paying the full construction costs.
 Instead it would pay an unspecified amount, *'equal to the Social Rented Construction Costs...less the value of the Social Rented Value of the ...Units' (*ref).

 By the time of the final draft of December 2018, this has become three options.
 Option 1 is simply that Delancey build the units itself, for Southwark or a housing association to take on,the usual course under a s106 agreement.
-The other two options require Southwark to meet upfront costs themselves (recouping these from selling or letting the non residential elements parts of the building) or getting a net social rent construction payment, the amount to be agreed or *'determined by the Specialist'*.
+The other two options require Southwark to meet upfront costs themselves (recouping these from selling or letting the non residential elements parts of the building) or getting the net social rent construction payment, the amount to be agreed or *'determined by the Specialist'*.

 There will no longer be any payment